ZhenyingZhu/StudyNotes/IoT.md

 <https://www.home-assistant.io/>

-Can install on x86-64 machine.
+Can install on a x86-64 machine.